Accession of Georgia to the European Union

-The accession of Georgia to the European Union (EU) is on the current agenda for future enlargement of the EU.
+Accession of Georgia to the European Union (EU) is on the agenda for future enlargement of the EU.

 Following an application by Georgia in March 2022, the EU established Georgia's eligibility to become a member of the Union, recognizing the country as a potential candidate.
 On 8 November 2023, the European Commission issued an official recommendation to grant candidate status to Georgia, which was confirmed on 14 December 2023.

 On 28 November 2024, Georgian Prime Minister Irakli Kobakhidze announced that Georgia's EU accession negotiations had been suspended until the end of 2028, though he added that his government would continue to implement the reforms required for accession and that it still planned for Georgia to join the EU by 2030.

-It is one of nine current EU candidate countries, together with Albania, Bosnia and Herzegovina, Moldova, Montenegro, North Macedonia, Serbia, Turkey and Ukraine.
+It is one of nine current EU candidate countries, together with Albania, Bosnia and Herzegovina, Moldova, Montenegro, North Macedonia, Serbia, Turkey and Ukraine; Kosovo, which is claimed by Serbia and not recognised by 5 EU states, applied on 14 December 2022 and is considered a potential candidate by the European Union.

 History

 The European Union and Georgia have maintained relations since 1992, following an agreement between the former European Community and the newly independent Georgia.
 In April 1996, Georgia, along with Armenia and Azerbaijan, signed a Partnership and Cooperation Agreement (PCA) with the European Union.
 On 12 January 2002, the European Parliament noted that Georgia may enter the EU in the future.
 In 2006, a five-year "Action Plan" of rapprochement was implemented in the context of the European Neighbourhood Policy (ENP).
 In 2009, relations between the two were further upgraded under the auspices of Eastern Partnership.

 In March 2013, the Parliament of Georgia passed a bipartisan resolution supporting the integration into the European Union and NATO.
 The resolution was drafted jointly by the two largest political parties, Georgian Dream and United National Movement, and was voted by 96 deputies.
 In 2016, a comprehensive Association Agreement between the EU and Georgia went into force, providing Georgia with visa-free travel to the EU, as well as access to some sectors of the European Single Market.
 Following Brexit, most of the existing EU-Georgia agreements applicable to the United Kingdom were renegotiated and agreed upon in 2019 bilaterally with the United Kingdom.
 In January 2021, Georgia was preparing to formally apply for EU membership in 2024.
 However, on 3 March 2022, Georgia submitted its membership application ahead of schedule, following the Russian invasion of Ukraine.
 In June 2022, the European Commission established Georgia's eligibility to become a member of the EU, but deferred giving it official candidate status until after certain conditions were met.
 Later that month, the European Council expressed readiness to grant Georgia the status of a candidate after completing a set of reforms recommended by the commission.
 On 8 November 2023, the European Commission recommended giving candidate status to Georgia.
 On 14 December 2023, Georgia was given candidate status by the EU.